HazyResearch/deepdive/doc/doc/advanced/factor_graph_schema.md

 layout: default
 ---

-# Factor Graph Output Schema Reference
+# Factor Graph Grounding Output Schema Reference

+[Grounding](../basics/overview.html#grounding) is the process of building the factor graph and dumping it to files that the [sampler](../basics/sampler.html) can take as input.
 DeepDive uses a custom binary format to encode the factor graph.
 It generates four files, one each for weights, variables, factors, and edges.
 All files resides in the `out/` directory of the latest run.
-The format of these files is as follows (numbers are in bytes):
+The format of these files is as follows, where numbers are in bytes and **network byte order** is used.

-Weights:
+Weights

     weightId        long    8
     isFixed         bool    1
     initialValue    double  8

-Variables:
+Variables

     variableId      long    8
     isEvidence      bool    1